lukeboustridge-prog/Worldskills/docs/storage-setup.md

 6. Verify the configuration by visiting `/api/storage/health`; the response should be `{ "ok": true }`.

 Once these values are present, document uploads, downloads, and bulk validations will work across the application.

+## Debugging tips

+- Administrators can review the live configuration at `/storage-debug`, which calls the same health endpoint used by the uploader and highlights any missing environment variables.
+- Set `NEXT_PUBLIC_DEBUG_STORAGE=true` in local development to surface additional console logs and inline diagnostics while testing the deliverable uploader.